 Fruits that Lower Cholesterol

 When it comes to supporting healthy cholesterol levels, the first place you need to start with is your diet.
 A diet full of healthy fruits and vegetables can improve your cholesterol and support your heart health.
 The American Heart Association recommends eating over 8 servings of fruits and vegetables every day.
-Read MegaRed’s list of our favorite fruits that support healthy cholesterol levels.
+At MegaRed, we have put together a list of the best fruits to support cholesterol levels.

 A crisp, sweet pear can be a delicious treat, but it’s also high in pectin, a soluble fiber which can reduce cholesterol absorption.
 Pectin binds with cholesterol and reduces the action of bile acids allowing more cholesterol to be carried out of the body before it can be absorbed.
 Don’t bother peeling your pears – the skin on pears is perfectly edible and is an extra source of fiber.

 Benefits of Blueberries